s3bw/foolscap/readme.md

 #### Edit:

-The `edit/-e` command allows a user to open their notes in the `vim` editor to make changes and foolscap will append the changes after closing.
+The `edit` command allows a user to open their notes in the `vim` editor to make changes and foolscap will append the changes after closing.

     fscap edit <note_title>